daqhris/daqhris.github.io/crypto-growth-fund.md

 The **daqhris.eth Crypto Growth Fund** is operated by [Chris-Armel](https://daqhris.com).
 This fund manager does not handle other people's wealth.

-[Chris-Armel](https://daqhris.com/about) has a strong background in computer-related fields going back to his teenage years.
+[Chris-Armel](https://daqhris.com/about) has a strong background in computer-related fields going back to his teenage years and is very passionate about FinTech innovation.

 #### Contact
 E-mail: `media at daqhris dot com`